Course Chairman: Rainer Erdmann, PicoQuant GmbH

 Wednesday to Friday - Time-Resolved Fluorescence Spectroscopy: Principles, Instrumentation and Applications

 These lectures emphasised time-resolved fluorescence along with advanced applications of fluorescence in biophysics, sensing, imaging, clinical chemistry, microscopy and ultrasensitive detection.
-Guest lectures were given on various topics, like fluorescence microscopy, correlation spectroscopy and single molecule detection.
+Guest lectures were given on various topics, like fluorescence microscopy, correlation spectroscopy, single molecule detection and fluorescence markers.

 Apart from the lectures, hands-on experimentation (steady-state and time-resolved experiments as well as data analysis) was offered on various instruments provided by market leading companies.

-The time schedule is still available for download as a pdf document:
+The program and the time schedule is still available for download as a pdf document:

 The European short course on "Principles and Applications of Time-Resolved Fluorescence Spectroscopy" is an annual event since 2003.
 For further details about each year's event, please select the year from the list below.